 First, wood collection and preparation is a serious calorie expenditure that you cannot be wasting on a big fire just to look at.
 Second, a fire of any size is easy to see from miles away.
-Since you should be trying to avoid unwanted guests, the smaller the better.
-If you can boil water and be warm, it’s big enough.
+Since you may be trying to avoid unwanted guests, the smaller the better.
+If you can boil water and stay warm, it’s big enough.

 3. Clean Now

 As you might imagine, a bunch of 12-16 year old Boy Scouts who have been on the trail all day, set up camp, cooked dinner, and are relaxing around the fire might be even less apt to do the dishes after dinner than at home.
 If that is possible.
 Yes, it is extremely temping to jump into your warm sleeping bag and worry about boiling water and digging out the soap tomorrow, but you need to do the dishes now.